paige-chang/Music-Recommendation-System/README.md

 </p>

 ## Description
 MusicBox is my project as AI fellow at Insight Data Science.
-The goal of the project is to build a recommendation system using reinforce learning to solve markov decision process.
+The goal of the project is to build a new generation of recommendation system that learns sequential patterns of user behavior using reinforcement learning.
 You can read more about the project at my blog https://medium.com/@paige.c.chang/music-box-8576d5d1233d.

 ## Data
 Spotify releases this dataset in the Sequential Skip Prediction Challenge.
 As the dataset is very large (e.g. 130 million listening sessions), I will not store it here at the github.
 If you are interested, please check out their website [https://www.aicrowd.com/challenges/spotify-sequential-skip-prediction-challenge](https://www.aicrowd.com/challenges/spotify-sequential-skip-prediction-challenge).